Implicit Neural Representation for Multiuser Continuous Aperture Array Beamforming: Simulation Results

 \subsection{Inference and Training Complexity}

 Table~\ref{Complexity} compares the inference time and training complexity of the considered methods.
-Training complexity is evaluated in terms of sample, time, and space requirements, all measured under the condition that the method achieves $95\%$ of the sum rate attained by the functional WMMSE algorithm.
+For the INR-based methods, training complexity is measured by the number of samples, training time, and model parameters (space cost) required to reach $95\%$ of the sum rate achieved by the functional WMMSE~algorithm.

-As shown in Table~\ref{Complexity}, the learning-based methods achieve substantially lower inference latency than the numerical baselines.
-Among the learning-based approaches, BeamINR attains the lowest training complexity.
-Its inference latency is slightly higher than that of ConINR because the designed update equation introduces additional computation.
+The results show that BeamINR and FNNINR offer drastically reduced inference times compared to the numerical baselines.
+Compared with FNNINR, BeamINR requires significantly fewer training samples, shorter training time, and lower space cost.
+BeamINR exhibits a slightly higher latency than FNNINR.
+This is an expected tradeoff for its update equation, which introduces additional computations not present in an~FNN.